 And here it is.
-This book is my "thank you" to a profession that has made the world a better place.
-It is meant to give architects, to give you, the skills you need to negotiate wisely and well with owners, contractors, friends, and even enemies.
-It is designed to give you the tips, tools, and opportunities to view and do negotiations comfortably and in a different
+This book is my "thank you" to a profession that has made the world a better place because of it.
+It is meant to level the playing field.
+To give architects, to give you, the skills you need to negotiate wisely and well with owners, contractors, friends, and even enemies.
+It is designed to give you the tips, tools, and opportunities to view and do negotiations comfortably and in a different light.